HubTou/PyLists4C/DOC.md

   * We might add Python-style dictionaries (DICTs) in the future.
   * With Python-style lists, you can implement many other data types with sub LISTS (all kind of trees, for example).
 * As the size of user defined STRUCTs is unknown (and furthermore can be of variable size inside a same LIST) and STRINGS can be allocated to larger character arrays than their current content, we need a **size** variable to keep track of the space allocated to store the *value*.
-  * If you use multiple kind of STRUCTs in the same LIST, it is advised to start each of these STRUCTs with a fixed length field indicating its sub type.
+  * If you use multiple kinds of STRUCTs in the same LIST, it is advised to start each of these STRUCTs with a fixed length field indicating its sub type.
 * As we want an *element* to have the same memory size, we use pointers for all *values*, not just STRINGs, LISTs and STRUCTS.
 Thus we need a **pValue** variable to point to the *value* of each *element*.

 If you want to declare an empty LIST, just use: